-As in other countries, also in Italy, the Law (Art.
-25 of the Constitution) requires that judges receive a randomly assigned portfolio of new controversies in order to ensure the absence of any relationship between the identity of judges and the characteristics of the cases assigned to them.
+In Italy, as in other countries, the law (Art.
+25 of the Constitution) requires that judges receive a randomly assigned portfolio of new cases.
+This random assignment is designed to ensure the absence of any relationship between the identity of judges and the characteristics of the cases assigned to them.
 In the court that we consider this prescription is implemented in the following way.
-Every morning judges in service are ordered alphabetically, starting from a randomly extracted letter of the alphabet and the cases filed during the day are assigned in sequence to all judges in service.
+Every morning the judges in service are ordered alphabetically starting from a randomly extracted letter of the alphabet; the cases filed during the day are assigned in sequence to all judges in service.
 As a result, given the large number of new cases filed per quarter, the portfolios of controversies is qualitatively similar for all the judges that we observe within each quarter.
 Remaining differences across judges are due to random variability of assignments and are independent of the identity of judges.
 For example, if in a given day the letter extracted is B and 5 cases are filed, only judges with a name starting from B to F will receive an assignment on that day.
-We performed several tests (omitted to save space) that confirm the random assignments of cases.
-As often mentioned whenever we talked with judges and lawyers in this Court, the results of these tests were largely expected also because, given the possible bias of judges in favor of firms or workers in labor controversies, there is a strict "social" control on the correct functioning of this assignment procedure.